 Entering 9th grade, I carried a lot of baggage.
 At this point, Jesus was just this figure that I could go to when I needed something or when something really good happened.
 What really separated me from Him was one little word with a whole lot of meaning: depression.
 I didn't feel good about myself.
 I felt that I was unlovable and that I messed up everything I touched.
 To sum it up, I felt worthless, and I was trapped in this giant pit of despair and self-pity.

-Don't misinterpret this, however, because I had not thrown away my faith.
-I still believed in God, I just didn't believe His truths.
-I wasn't praying to Him, I wasn't reading His Word, and I wasn't living in His light.
+At the time, I still believed in God, I just didn't believe His truths.
+I wasn't praying to Him, I wasn't reading His Word and I wasn't living in His light.
 I hated myself, and I had little desire to make an effort to talk to Him or get to know Him more.
-There were times, typically after church camps in the summer or moving Sunday sermons, where I did start praying more, and I did dive into His word, but it never lasted long.
+There were times, typically after church camps in the summer or moving Sunday sermons, where I did start praying more, and I did read His word, but it never lasted long.

 This leads me to where I am now.
 I've created this blog because I feel compelled to strengthen my faith and relationship with God.
 I have made so many great Christian friends who I know are there for me.
 I am now the Vice President of the christian sorority I rushed.
 I have a loving boyfriend who pushes me to grow in my faith.
-As a result of all these blessings, I've opened my heart up to Jesus.
-I am working towards being my child-self again, always eager to learn more about her Heavenly Father.
+As a result of all these blessings, I've opened my heart up to Jesus again.
+I am working towards becoming my child-like self, always eager to learn more about her Heavenly Father.
 I know now, however, that life can be hard, and that I'll experience ups and downs.
 But, if that weren't the case, then why would I need a Savior in the first place?